 Whether it’s a high-growth start-up or a Fortune 500 company, every business depends on cold calling for boosting revenue.
 So, not only is cold calling still relevant in 2021, it is evolving.
 A lot of companies have even started hiring dedicated cold callers who eagerly dial numbers every day.

 However, it cannot be denied that, over the years, there has been a significant shift in buying behavior, which requires you to make some changes to your cold calling strategies as well.
-To make the most of cold calling in 2021 and beyond, keep in mind the following tips and tricks.
+Here are a few cold calling tips and tricks that every salesperson should keep in mind in order to succeed.

 Consider using cold calling scripts